-2.6.1 Windows 7
+2.6.1 Windows 8.1

-- 1. Right-click on Computer in the desktop start menu and select Properties from the resulting menu. - 2.
-In the properties panel, select the Advanced System Settings link and, in the resulting dialog, click on the Environment Variables... button. - 3.
+- 1. On the start screen, move the mouse to the bottom right-hand corner of the screen and select Search from the resulting menu.
+In the search box, enter Control Panel.
+When the Control Panel icon appears in the results area, click on it to launch the tool on the desktop. - 2.
+Within the Control Panel, use the Category menu to change the display to Large Icons.
+From the list of icons select the one labeled System. - 3.
 In the Environment Variables dialog, locate the Path variable in the System variables list, select it and click on the Edit... button.
 Using the New button in the edit dialog, add three new entries to the path.
 For example, assuming the Android SDK was installed into C:\Users\demo\AppData\Local\Android\Sdk, the following entries would need to be added:

-C:\Users\demo\AppData\Local\Android\Sdk\platform-tools

-C:\Users\demo\AppData\Local\Android\Sdk\tools

-C:\Users\demo\AppData\Local\Android\Sdk\tools\bin
+''' C:\Users\demo\AppData\Local\Android\Sdk\platform-tools C:\Users\demo\AppData\Local\Android\Sdk\tools C:\Users\demo\AppData\Local\Android\Sdk\tools\bin '''